Previous Holocaust Memorial Days

 "We will continue to do our bit for as long as we can, secure in the knowledge that others will continue to light a candle long after us." - Gena Turgel, survivor of the Holocaust (1923-2018)

-The theme for Holocaust Memorial Day in 2021 was ‘Be the light in the darkness’ which encouraged people to reflect on the depths humanity can sink to and celebrate those who resist the darkness and who are the light before, during and after genocide .
-In Newcastle the council lit the Civic Centre purple as a symbol of 'light in the darkness' - a beacon of hope for all.
+The theme for Holocaust Memorial Day 2021 was ‘Be the light in the darkness’.
+It encouraged people to reflect on the depths humanity can sink to and celebrate those who resist the darkness and who are the light before, during and after genocide .

 Due to the COVID pandemic Newcastle's programme was moved online and we worked with local communities and faith-based organisations to develop activities and events that encouraged residents to be shining lights of hope during dark and difficult times now and in the future.